lkoepsel/microserver/README.md

 # Pico W LED Demo
 The contents of this folder enable a simple web page offering the ability to turn LED's on or off.
-The page is served by a small server called [microdot](), which was written for [MicroPython](), running on a Pico W. It is intended to serve as a simple example as to how to develop a user-facing webpage running on the Pico W.
+The page is served by a small web server software called [microdot](), which was written for [MicroPython](), running on a Pico W. This demo is intended to serve as a simple example as to how to develop a user-facing webpage running on the Pico W.
-## Versions
+## Versions and Installation
 There are different versions, *_v1*, *_v2*, *_v3* etc.

-Initially run *mpbuild.py*, this will setup the board with version 1 of the software.
+Initially run `mpbuild.py files_v1.txt`, this will setup the board with version 1 of the software.
 See "Automation..." below for more information.

-To move to the next version.
+To move to the next version, run `mpr littlefs_rp2` followed by `mpbuild files_vn.txt`, with *n* as the desired build version.
-Each version has:
-* *webserver_vn.py* - contains the code which runs as main.py on the Pico.
-* *index_vn.py* - contains the web page code and needs to be copied to *template/index.html* on the Pico.

-To view the next version:
-1. Copy the desired *webserver_vn.py* to *:main.py*.
-2. Copy the matching version of *templates/index_vn.html* to *:templates/index.html*.
-3. Starting with version 4, you will also need to copy *templates/header_v4.tpl* to *:templates/header.tpl*

 ### Version 1
 Very simple page which will provide the capability to turn the built-in LED ON/OFF.
 Introduces the HTTP POST method to pass a single value.